 In a career that spans over more than 40 years, Paul Young has been acclaimed and celebrated for masterpieces such as Every Time You Go Away and Love Of The Common People, for taking part in legendary concerts such as the Live Aid in 1985 and the Freddie Mercury Tribute Concert for AIDS Awareness in 1992 and – if you are from Italy – you’ll certainly remember his amazing duet in the smash hit Senza una donna – Without a Woman with Italian superstar Zucchero– who performed at the Freddie Mercury Tribute Concert as well, and whom I also had the pleasure to interview earlier this year.

-Paul Young is going on tour in the UK in 2021 with the English pop duo Go West; the new tournée dates have just been released after the live shows originally planned for this year were postponed because of the COVID-19 pandemic.
+Paul Young is going on tour in the UK in September 2021 with the English pop duo Go West; some new tournée dates were released after the live shows originally planned for this year were postponed because of the COVID-19 pandemic.

 He’s in today for a quick Q&A about his music, his stellar career, his collaboration with Go West and his work in the band he has performed with since the mid-1990s, Los Pacaminos.